The Big Fat Quiz of the Year: 2017

 The 2017 edition was recorded at Television Centre on 6 December 2017 and aired on 26 December 2017.

 Pre-recorded guest questions came from Kurupt FM, Vince Vaughn, Nadiya Hussain, Clare Balding, Ed Balls and The Script.
 The in-studio guest question was asked by Great British Bake Off contestant Liam Charles.
 The children of Mitchell Brook Primary School acted out the silencing of Big Ben during its renovation.
 Jon Snow reported on Taylor Swift's "Look What You Made Me Do".
 Charles Dance read from the autobiography of Geordie Shore star Charlotte Crosby.
 The mystery guest was Liam Smyth, the student whose date got stuck between two windows trying to throw her poo out after it failed to flush.
-Helping Jimmy with the final question were some real penguins and an animatronic polar bear.
+Helping Jimmy Carr with the final question were some real penguins and an animatronic polar bear.

 2018

 The 2018 edition was recorded at BBC Elstree Studios on 5 December 2018 and aired on 26 December 2018.

 Pre-recorded guest questions came from Simon Callow, George Ezra, Alex Jones, Jonas Blue, Joe Sugg, Sheridan Smith, Emma Willis and Georgia Toffolo.
 In-studio guest questions were asked by Love Island finalists Megan & Wes, Great British Bake Off finalist Kim-Joy Hewlett and Lord Mayor of Sheffield Magid Magid.
 The children of Mitchell Brook Primary School acted out the England football team's progress in the World Cup for a related question.
 Jon Snow reported on George Ezra's "Shotgun".
 Charles Dance read from the new novel by The Only Way Is Essex's Gemma Collins.
 The mystery guest was Leo Murray, creator of the Trump Baby blimp.

 Assisting Jimmy with the final question were the Stan Lee-created Marvel characters Thor, Black Widow, Spider-Man, Black Panther and the Hulk for the teams to guess their aliases.
 The Hulk then proceeded to rip up the trophy and throw it at the winners before knocking down the wall at the back of the set.